slippyex/data-guardian/README.md

 - 🔮 **Immutability (Optional)**: By default, it doesn't alter your original data structure unless configured to do so.
 - 🖌️ **Custom Masking**: Define your custom logic to pinpoint which keys in objects should be masked.
 - 📦 **Lightweight**: No dependencies, no bloat. `data-guardian` is a lightweight package that won't slow down your app.
-- ⚙️ **Configurable**: Set masking char to one of commonly used chars and length of chars to mask out
+- ⚙️ **Configurable**: Set the masking character to any commonly used character, and specify the length of the content to mask.
+- 🕵️ **Fixed length masking**: Ability to mask a fixed length of characters in a string.
+This removes hints of actual length of the sensitive data.
+- 📚 **Typescript Support**: `data-guardian` is written in TypeScript and comes with full type definitions.
+- 📜 **Explicit exclusion for masking**: Explicitly exclude potential sensitive content in strings by wrapping the content with '##'

 ## 🚀 Getting Started